shoqkhalid/login_interface_twasal/README.md

 ## Discription
-this project was an interface for login page
+this project was an interface for a login page

 ## Technologies used